cchitsiang/awesome-stars/topics.md

 - [PrototypeZ/SaveState](https://github.com/PrototypeZ/SaveState) - :icecream: Generate 'onSaveInstanceState' and 'onRestoreInstanceState' methods for your application automatically
 - [Tencent/TSeer](https://github.com/Tencent/TSeer) - A high available service discovery & registration & fault-tolerance framework
 - [TarsCloud/Tars](https://github.com/TarsCloud/Tars) - Tars is a high-performance RPC framework based on name service and Tars protocol, also integrated administration platform, and implemented hosting-service via flexible schedule.
-- [lionsoul2014/ip2region](https://github.com/lionsoul2014/ip2region) - Ip2region is an offline IP address manager framework and locator with both IPv4 and IPv6 supported, supporting billions of data segments, ten microsecond searching performance, xdb search client for m
+- [lionsoul2014/ip2region](https://github.com/lionsoul2014/ip2region) - Ip2region is an offline IP-to-Region localization library and IP data management framework with both IPv4 and IPv6 supports, 10-microsecond level query efficiency, xdb search client for many programmi
 - [forcecore/Keras-GAN-Animeface-Character](https://github.com/forcecore/Keras-GAN-Animeface-Character) - GAN example for Keras.
 Cuz MNIST is too small and there should be something more realistic.
 - [Codigami/CFAlertViewController](https://github.com/Codigami/CFAlertViewController) - It is a highly configurable iOS library which allows easy styling with built in styles as well as extra header and footer views so that you can make extremely unique alerts and action sheets.
 - [lambci/lambci](https://github.com/lambci/lambci) - A continuous integration system built on AWS Lambda